DengQiming-private/AgoraWithByteDanceAndroid/Readme.md

 mRtcEngine.joinChannel("", channelName, "", 0);
 ```

-2.1 addExtensionProvider can be called multiple times to register multiple plug-ins (different VENDOR_NAME is required)
+2.1 RtcEngineConfig.addExtension can be called for multiple times to register multiple plug-ins (different EXTENSION_NAME is required)

 2.2 The `io.agora.rtc2.IMediaExtensionObserver#onEvent` interface needs to be implemented to receive the message callback of the registered plug-in
 ```
 @Override
-public void onEvent(String vendor, String key, String value) {
+public void onEvent(String vendor, String extension, String key, String value) {
-//The vendor is the VENDOR_NAME when registering the plug-in above,
+//The vendor is the name of registered plug-in when RtcEngine is created,
+//the extension is the name of video/audio extension filter created in the plug-in,
-//and the key/value is the key-value pair of the message from plug-in ......
+//the key/value is the key-value pair of message from plug-in.
+......
 }
 ```